rancher/docs/content/rancher/v2.x/en/arm64-platform/_index.md

 >- Currently, only Flannel network is supported to create custom Kubernetes clusters on ARM64 platform.
 >
 >- Currently, only Kubernetes version `v1.12` and above is supported on ARM64 platform.
+>
+>- Currently, only running Rancher server on ARM64 platform, creating custom clusters on ARM64 platform and importing ARM64 Kubernetes clusters platform have been tested.
 <br/>
 <br/>